 Social Security and Benefits

-What is the Social Security number in Portugal?
+What is Portugal’s Social Security number?

 Your social security number in Portugal will be called a NISS (Número de Identificação de Segurança Social).
 It is an 11-digit number that identifies you for employment and social security benefits.